-Yammer has long been a neglected tool in the ever-growing Microsoft Office 365 world, and it has become increasingly overshadowed by the collaboration tool of the hour, Microsoft Teams.
+Yammer has long been a neglected tool in the ever-growing Microsoft 365 world, and it has become increasingly overshadowed by the collaboration tool of the hour, Microsoft Teams.
 But how effective is Yammer at meeting the top needs of today's internal communicators?
 Let's have a look.

 When Yammer was first launched in 2008 as an enterprise social network, its aim was to replace email.
 But ironically, it is Microsoft Teams that has clearly established itself in that regard, while Yammer has become more and more of a tool that Microsoft intends to be used for comprehensive knowledge sharing in larger organizations (in fact, Yammer rarely even appears in the plans for smaller businesses).